 - Make exercise fun.
 Participate in new activities like swimming or an exercise class.
 Exercise is the key to getting the best possible result from your surgery.

-A well-designed fitness program can help you safely reach and maintain a healthy fitness level, decrease your risk for a variety of serious health problems and improve your ability to cope with stress.
-Learn more about Sanford Power's Medical Weight Loss Exercise Program.
+- A well designed exercise program can help you safely reach and maintain a healthy fitness level, decrease your risk for a variety of serious health problems and improve your ability to cope with stress.

 - Focus on your strengths and emphasize them.
 What do you do well?
 What do you enjoy?

-- Set realistic goals – and reasonable plans for reaching them.
+- Set realistic and achievable goals – and reasonable plans for reaching them.

 - Engage in meaningful work, activities and connections with people.
 Spend your time doing what brings you joy.
 When possible, weed out those negative activities and obligations.